-- For even the Anointed didn’t please Himself, but just as it is *written: “The slander of the men who slandered you fell on Me.”1quotation/allusion Psalm 69:9
+- For even the Anointed didn’t please Himself, but just as it is *written: “The slanders of the men slandering you fell on Me.”1quotation/allusion Psalm 69:9

 - For whatever was previously written, it was [all] written for our instruction, so through endurance and through the encouragement of the Scriptures, we might have hope.

-- And may the God of endurance and encouragement grant you to be of the same mind in one another according to Jesus the Anointed,
+- And may the God of endurance and encouragement grant you to be of the same mind with one another according to Jesus the Anointed,

-- so that single-mindedly and with one mouth, you might glorify the God and Father of our Anointed Lord Jesus.
+- so that single-mindedly with one mouth you might glorify the God and Father of our Lord Jesus the Anointed.

 - Therefore, accept one another just as the Anointed also accepted you, to the glory of God.

 The work of the Anointed

-- For I say that the Anointed has become a servant to the circumcision for the truth in God, in order to confirm the promise to the fathers.
+- For I say that the Anointed has become a servant to the circumcision for the sake of the truth of God, in order to confirm the promises given to the fathers.

-- And again it says: “Gentiles, be merry with His people.”3quotation/allusion to Deuteronomy 32:43
+- And again it says: “Rejoice with His people you gentiles.”3quotation/allusion to Deuteronomy 32:43

 - And again: “Praise the Lord all you gentiles; and exalt Him all peoples.”4quotation/allusion to Psalm 117:1

-- And again, Isaiah says: “There will be the root of Jesse; and the One who arises to rule over the gentiles, and in Him gentiles will hope.”5quotation/allusion to Isaiah 11:10
+- And again, Isaiah says: “There will be the root of Jesse; and the One who arises to rule over the gentiles; on Him the gentiles will hope.”5quotation/allusion to Isaiah 11:10

-- And may the God of hope fill you with all joy and peace among you to believe, for you to overflow in hope by the power of the Holy Spirit.
+- And may the God of hope fill you with all joy and peace in you to believe, for you to overflow in hope by the power of the Holy Spirit.

 - And I wrote to you more boldly, in part reminding you because of the grace which was given to me by God

-- Therefore in Jesus the Anointed, I have a reason for boasting of things pertaining to God.
+- Therefore in Jesus the Anointed, I have a reason for boasting of the things pertaining to God.

-- For I won’t dare to speak of anything that the Anointed didn’t accomplished through me for the obedience of the gentiles in word and deed,
+- For I won’t dare to speak of anything that the Anointed didn’t accomplish through me for the obedience of the gentiles in word and deed,

-- by the power of signs and wonders, in the power of the Spirit [of God], in order to have fulfilled the proclamation of the gospel of the Anointed from Jerusalem and around as far as Illyricum.
+- by the power of signs and wonders, in the power of the Spirit [of God], for me to have fulfilled the proclamation of the gospel of the Anointed from Jerusalem and around as far as Illyricum.